verge-io/docs/docs/implementation-guide/storage-nodes.md

 - Log into the VergeOS web UI using the cluster’s IP address.
 - Navigate to the cluster configuration page to verify that the new storage node has been successfully added and is operational within the new storage cluster.

-## Conclusion

-This guide outlines the process for expanding your VergeOS environment by adding dedicated storage nodes into a new storage cluster.
-By following these steps, you can efficiently scale your storage capabilities, ensuring robust and segmented storage solutions tailored to specific operational needs.

 ---

 ### 2. Select a Storage Tier